Shashankf2005/Shashankf2005/README.md

 # 💫 About Me:
-Cybersecurity enthusiast <br>eager to learn Cybersecurity fundamentals to implement them contributing companies in security terms<br>want to showcase my potential <br>hands on skills in basic python linux and wireshark and soc
+Cybersecurity Enthusiast <br>Eager to learn Cybersecurity fundamentals to implement them contributing companies in security terms<br>Want to showcase my Technical potential <br>Hands on experience and skills in basic python | linux | wireshark and SOC

 ## 🌐 Socials: